Mechanical engineering: Computational fluid dynamics

 Computational fluid dynamics, usually abbreviated as CFD, is a branch of fluid mechanics that uses numerical methods and algorithms to solve and analyze problems that involve fluid flows.
 Computers are used to perform the calculations required to simulate the interaction of liquids and gases with surfaces defined by boundary conditions.
 With high-speed supercomputers, better solutions can be achieved.
 Ongoing research yields software that improves the accuracy and speed of complex simulation scenarios such as turbulent flows.
 Initial validation of such software is performed using a wind tunnel with the final validation coming in full-scale testing, e.g. flight tests.

 Acoustical engineering

 Acoustical engineering is one of many other sub-disciplines of mechanical engineering and is the application of acoustics.
 Acoustical engineering is the study of Sound and Vibration.
 These engineers work effectively to reduce noise pollution in mechanical devices and in buildings by soundproofing or removing sources of unwanted noise.
 The study of acoustics can range from designing a more efficient hearing aid, microphone, headphone, or recording studio to enhancing the sound quality of an orchestra hall.
 Acoustical engineering also deals with the vibration of different mechanical systems.

 Related fields

-Manufacturing engineering, aerospace engineering and automotive engineering are grouped with mechanical engineering at times.
+Manufacturing engineering, aerospace engineering, automotive engineering and marine engineering are grouped with mechanical engineering at times.
 A bachelor's degree in these areas will typically have a difference of a few specialized classes.